Alaska: Gambell in Spring

 Pribilofs Extension

-Days 12-17: Our Pribilofs tour begins the evening of Day 12 with dinner in Anchorage.
+Days 12-16: Our Pribilofs tour begins the evening of Day 12 with dinner in Anchorage.
 On Day 13, weather permitting, we hope to leave on our flight this morning for St. Paul Island in the Pribilof Islands.
 As with other Bering Sea islands, weather, particularly fog, is often an issue and there is a chance that our flight will be delayed.
-Once on the island we’ll have ample time to discover the richness of a Bering Sea seabird colony.
-The auk family is thought to have evolved in this region, and we should see a wide variety of the members of this family.
+Once on the island, we’ll have ample time to discover the richness of a Bering Sea seabird colony.
+The auk family is thought to have evolved in this region, and we should see a wide variety of the members of this family including the truly charismatic Horned and Tufted Puffin and Crested and Least Auklets.
 Add in Northern Fulmar, Red-faced Cormorant, and the near-endemic Red-legged Kittiwake, and the sum is memorable.
-In addition to the birds on the cliffs, we should see the endemic Pribilof subspecies of the Pacific Wren and the large, dark, gray-faced and near endemic subspecies (umbrina) of the Gray-crowned Rosy-Finch.
+Although not a photography tour, these cliff-nesting seabirds are often nearly at eye level and close enough that even a casual photographer might obtain a frameworthy snap.
+In addition to the birds on the cliffs, we will seek out the endemic Pribilof subspecies of Pacific Wren and the near endemic subspecies (umbrina) of the Gray-crowned Rosy-Finch.

 Our visit to St. Paul will concentrate on the nesting species, but in early to mid-June we can also hope for late migrants and perhaps a rarity or two.
-Our previous tours to St. Paul at this season have recorded Common Pochard, Tufted Duck, Red-necked Stint, Wood Sandpiper, Common Snipe, Black-headed Gull, Common and Oriental Cuckoos, Eyebrowed Thrush, Olive-backed Pipit, Siberian Rubythroat, Brambling, and Hawfinch in addition to a rather long list of other Asian species.
+Our previous tours to St. Paul at this season have recorded Common Pochard, Falcated Duck, Tufted Duck, Red-necked Stint, Wood Sandpiper, Common Snipe, Black-headed Gull, Common and Oriental Cuckoos, Eyebrowed Thrush, Olive-backed Pipit, Siberian Rubythroat, Amur Stonechat, Brambling, and Hawfinch in addition to a rather long list of other Asian species.
 As is often the case with rare migrants, weather conditions are important (westerly winds are best).
 In some years no Asian rarities are seen while we are there.
-In addition to the birds, Northern Fur Seals are easily viewed on the beaches.
+In addition to the birds, Northern Fur Seals are easily viewed on the beaches and Arctic Foxes abound in the tundra.
 Nights in St. Paul.

 Tour Information (Click to see more)